cryspen-ext/testify/README.md

   `cd tests && cargo run test-llm.toml auto --ollama` You need a ollama server ready on port 11434, otherwise remove `--ollama`, you will be prompt to ask a LLM some query interactively.
   This command will find any contracts without pre/post in `test-llm.toml` and replace them with LLM generated contracts.
+  The format of contracts is documented in `CONTRACTS.md`.

 ## Todos
  - A CLI frontend